stephaniejh/LUTs/README.md

 # LUTs
-Repository my custom look-up tables (LUTs) for ImageJ/FIJI.
+Repository for my custom look-up tables (LUTs) for ImageJ/FIJI.
 Made using the LUT Panel plugin.